Gradient flows and proximal splitting methods: A unified view on accelerated and stochastic optimization: Numerical Experiments

-In Fig.~\ref{mc2} we report the mean and standard deviation (errorbars) across $10$ randomly generated instances of problem~\eqref{matcomp}.
-All methods successfully reach the termination tolerance, as for the previous test, but now achieve a much better reconstruction accuracy (compare Fig.~\ref{mc1} and Fig.~\ref{mc2}).
-The total number of iterations for each method are also shown in Fig.~\ref{mc2}.
-In this example the decaying damping variants do not improve over the non-accelerated method, but the constant damping variants still provide a speedup.
-We believe these findings can be explained by the fact that the accelerated gradient flow with constant damping attains exponential convergence on strongly convex problems, as opposed to the decaying damping (see Table~\ref{convergence}).
+until reaching $\bar{\alpha}$.
+In our tests we choose $\delta = 0.25$ and $\bar{\alpha}=10^{-8}$---these parameters were tuned with a few trials and proved to yield good results.
+The remaining parameters are the same as those used in creating Fig.~\ref{mc1}, except that for the constant damping variants we now use $\eta=0.5$---in this example, overdamping the system yield better results.
+We report the convergence of different methods in Fig.~\ref{mc2}.
+All methods successfully reach the termination tolerance, as for the previous test, but now achieve a better reconstruction accuracy.
+The total number of iterations in this case are shown in Fig.~\ref{mc22}b.
+Note that, in this experiment, the decaying damping variants did not improve over the nonaccelerated method, but the constant damping variants still provided a significant improvement.
+This has to do with the ``hardness'' of the problem, i.e., due to the choice of rank and sampling ratio the objective function should have high curvature and this is why the overdamped case is faster (recall Fig.~\ref{solutions_fig}).